rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/install-configure.rst

 Use of the Rackspace Monitoring Agent is optional.
 If you choose to use the agent, you must install it on each server that you want to monitor.

-Package Manager installation is supported for the following OSs:
+Package Manager installation is supported for the following operating systems:

 -  Ubuntu and Debian